Agent47Penguin/MyPomodoroApp/README.md

 ## Upcoming Features

-- Session tracker to keep track of completed Pomodoro sessions
 - Customizable timing for Pomodoro sessions and breaks
 - A more visually appealing user interface
 - Sound cues to indicate the start and end of Pomodoro sessions and breaks